CityOfZion/awesome-neo/CoZ Application Form.md

 What do you specifically want to work on?: Be honest!
 This way, we can allocate your time more effectively.

-Submit your cover letter or resume (optional): Files must be in PDF format and less than 1 MB in size.

 -------------------------------------------------------------------------------------------------------------------------------

 ## Application Form Below!